-Only students who request a Chinese class on their course request form will be allowed to take this test.
-This test is offered annually; therefore, if you will be allowed to take it in the future when it is offered during course selection.
+- Only students who request a Chinese class on their course request form will be allowed to take this test.
+This test is offered annually; therefore, you will be able to take it in the future when it is offered during course selection.

 What happens after I submit my registration for the Chinese Placement test?

-Registered students will receive an email and ADMISSION ticket on or before March 11, 2016.
-The email that will contain the following information:
+Registered students will receive an email and ADMISSION ticket on or before Friday, March 10, 2017.
+The email will contain the following information: